The Vermilion Path Connecting Gods and People: "Senbon Torii"

 Other images

-The shrine offers a rare vantage point where the "Senbon Torii" can be viewed from above, drawing many visitors to climb up to "Shinmeigu" for the sweeping panorama.
-A rest area beside the shrine office provides a comfortable pause, with light snacks available.
-The signature "Takayama Manju"—filled generously with sweet red bean paste and flavored with gentle notes of brown sugar—offers a simple, nostalgic taste.
+As an unusual shrine, the "Senbon Torii" can be viewed from above, and many visitors climb to "Shinmeigu Shrine" to take in the sweeping view.
+A rest area beside the shrine office offers a place to pause and light refreshments.
+The specialty "Takayama Manju," generously filled with sweet bean paste, offers a gentle sweetness from brown sugar and a simple, traditional flavor.

 Takayama Inari Shrine